DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - OpenID Connect is a RESTful, JSON-based authentication protocol that, when paired with OAuth, can provide identity verification and basic profile information.
         - OpenID Provider (OP): The service that authenticates users.
 Relying Party (RP): The website or app trusting the OP for user authentication.
 End User: The person logging in using OpenID credentials.
 User logs in to the RP using their OpenID.
 RP redirects to the OP e.g Google for authentication.
 OP authenticates the user and sends a response back to the RP.
 RP verifies the response.
-User gains access to the RP.
+User gains access to the RP. **Note** Allowing the relying party to provide the redirect to the OpenID provider could allow a phishing attack by directing clients to a fake OpenID provider that can capture valid cre- dentials.
     - Cloud-based federation typically uses a third-party service to share federated identities
     - Federated identity management systems can be hosted on-premises, in the cloud, or in a combination of the two as a hybrid system.
 Hybrid federation e.g occurs where authentication occurs on-premises and services are provided through a federated identity service in the cloud
 - 5.2.7 Credential management systems